AdobeDocs/experience-manager-core-components.en/help/developing/archetype/overview.md

 `artifactId`                |         | Base Maven ArtifactId
 `version`                   |         | Version
 `package`                   |         | Java Source Package
-`appID`                     |         | Application ID used for component, configuration, and content folders and css IDs `appTitle`                  |         | Application title used for the website title and components groups `aemVersion`                | 6.5.0   | Target AEM version `sdkVersion`                |         |
+`appId`                     |         | Application ID used for component, configuration, and content folders and css IDs `appTitle`                  |         | Application title used for the website title and components groups `aemVersion`                | 6.5.0   | Target AEM version `sdkVersion`                |         |